Matrx123/Matrx123/README.md

 ## About Me

 Hello there!
-I'm Vipin Joshi, a Software engineer with over 6 years of experience in the world of web development and 4 Years of experience as a fullstack developer using ReactJs, Typescript and NodeJs.
+I'm Vipin Joshi, a Software engineer with over 7+ years of experience in software development and 5+ Years of experience as a fullstack developer using ReactJs, Typescript and NodeJs.
 I build robust and efficient web applications that deliver exceptional user experiences.

 ## My Expertise